gpachota/Web-scrapper-for-admin-panel-of-insurance-company/README.md

 * Change export method from all to single
 * Change list of information to database
 * Change Google Chrome for non header version
+* Add Machine Learning functions to predict if we can order parts before we get the device
+* Clean up all data to database for future statistics

 ## Status
 Project is: _in progress_